Flexible working and the right to request

 Once you make a statutory request for flexible working, under the regulations employers have the following (fairly limited) obligations:

-- your employer has three months to give you a decision (this can be extended by agreement);
+- your employer has two months to give you a final decision for requests made from 6th April 2024 (including the outcome of any appeal) although this can be extended by agreement;

 - to deal with your request in a reasonable manner;